aimeeallen94/time-to-pause/README.md

 - Here I also created a file called Procfile.
 I added the following code to the Procfile web: gunicorn (timetopause).wsgi.
 - I saved all my files.
 In the terminal I added my files to GitHub using git add ., git commit -m 'Deployment commit' and git push.
 - From here I returned to my project in Heroku, I selected the Deploy tab, in the 'Deployment Method' I selected GitHub.
 In the textbox that appeared I entered my apps name as it appeared on GitHub confirmed it was the correct project.
 I scrolled down to the 'Manual Deploy' option and selected 'Deploy Branch'.
 I wacthed my build logs from here and selected to open the app once it was complete.

+## Features to be Implemented
+Features I would like to implement as a long term goal to further enhance user experience would be:
+- Search functionality so that site visitors and members can search for posts containing a specific keyword.
+- Further search functionality to allow users to click an an author of a blog post and as a result all posts written by that author would then be displayed to the user.

+## Credits
+### Content
+The content for this website was sourced from the below sites:
+- The content for the blog posts was taken from [London Mindful Blog](https://londonmindful.com/)
+- The guided mediation from the home page was taken from [Positive Psychology](Positivepsychology.com)

+### Media
+- Images:
+    - Images for blog posts were taken with their corresponding blog post from [London Mindful Blog](https://londonmindful.com/)
+    - The first image on the homepage was taken from [Pexels](https://www.pexels.com/)
+    - The second image on the homepage was taken from [Lifestyle Asia](https://www.lifestyleasia.com/sg/beauty-grooming/wellness/meditation-for-beginners-what-to-know-before-taking-the-spiritual-plunge/)
+    - The first image on the about page was taken from [Mindful.org](https://www.mindful.org/a-meditation-for-decentering-your-self-and-why-you-should-do-it/)
+    - The second image on the about page was taken from a journal cover being sold on [Amazon](https://www.amazon.com/Guided-Gratitude-Journal-Women-Inspirational/dp/B09S1YJCVW)

+- Icons:
+    - The icons for this website were sourced from [Font Awesome](https://fontawesome.com/v5/search)

+- Font:
+    - The font for this webpage is Josefin Sans and was taken from [Google Fonts](https://fonts.google.com/)

+- Data Storing:
+    - [Elephant SQL](https://www.elephantsql.com/) was the database management system used
+    - [Cloudinary](https://cloudinary.com/?&utm_campaign=1329&utm_content=instapagelogocta-selfservetest) was used for storing image files in the cloud

+- Libraries and Frameworks
+    - [Bootstrap](https://getbootstrap.com/docs/4.6/getting-started/introduction/) was used to assist with the CSS styling
+    - [Django](https://www.djangoproject.com/) was the web framework used